^

 • Diaphragm

-From the side of the lungs, painful sensations in epigastrium cause:
+From the lungs, painful sensations in the epigastrium are caused by:

-2. Pleurisy (pain gives to the neck and shoulder, especially acute when inhaled deeply)
+2. Pleurisy (pain radiates to the neck and shoulder, especially acute when taking a deep breath)

-1. Angina (pain can be transferred to the right shoulder, forearm and lower jaw)
+1. Angina pectoris (pain may spread to the right shoulder, forearm and lower jaw)

-2. Myocardial infarction (pain occurs abruptly, accompanied by low blood pressure and rapid breathing)
+2. Myocardial infarction (pain occurs suddenly, accompanied by low blood pressure and rapid breathing)

 3. Other heart diseases.